Floor Jansen: Personal life

 Jansen is vegetarian.
 As a child, she wanted to be a biologist; coincidentally, she played the character "The Biologist" in the Ayreon album The Source.
 In 2018, a new species of beetle was discovered by scientist Andreas Weigel and named Tmesisternus floorjansenae after Jansen.
 Jansen thereby became the second Nightwish member to be a namesake for a newly discovered species, following Tuomas Holopainen, after whom had been named a species of fungus gnat discovered in 2017 by Finnish biologist Jukka Salmela.
 In 2020, a new species of brittle star, Ophiomitrella floorae of the late Maastrichtian age (c.
 66.7 Ma), was named after her.

 Jansen is over six feet (1.83 m) tall, but she has said that she does not understand people's fascination with her height.

-Between 2014 and 2015, Jansen lived in Joensuu, the capital of North Karelia.
+Between 2014 and 2015, Jansen lived in Joensuu, the capital of North Karelia, Finland.

 Jansen was previously in a relationship with After Forever guitarist Sander Gommans.
 On 18 September 2016, it was announced that Jansen and her husband, Sabaton drummer Hannes Van Dahl, were expecting their first child.
 On 15 March 2017, Jansen announced via Instagram that she had given birth to a girl.
 On 20 October 2023, she announced the birth of their second daughter.

 On 26 October 2022, Jansen announced that she had been diagnosed with breast cancer, undergoing surgery the following day.
 Two days following the announcement, Jansen confirmed that the surgery had gone well.
 On 18 November, Jansen announced that she was now cancer free.